NCAR/HPC-Docs/docs/environment-and-software/vscode.md

 Be mindful of the location of launching your notebooks.
 If you use the File Explorer tab then you will be running on the login nodes.
 Executing the command *code* from an interactive job will execute on the compute node.

-## Connecting to Compute Nodes
-The integration of PBS Batch jobs with VS Code requires some additional configuration for Derecho.
-Casper requires that you launch your PBS job and then SSH directly into the compute node.
-Derecho does not allow external connections to the compute nodes and requires a proxy node to connect to compute nodes from a VS Code Remote-SSH window.

-!!! example "Connecting to NCAR compute nodes"
-    === "Derecho"
-        Create a proxy option for Derecho login nodes to the compute nodes.
-Add the following lines to your local SSH configuration file:

-        ```
-        Host dec????
-        HostName %h
-        ProxyCommand ssh -W %h:%p derecho

-        Host deg????
-        HostName %h
-        ProxyCommand ssh -W %h:%p derecho
-        ```

-        Once the proxy connection can be established with your edited local SSH configuration file, use the following steps to connect to a compute node:

-        1. Connect to a Derecho login node using Remote-SSH
-        2. From the Terminal, launch an interactive job using `qsub -I`
-        3. Identify the assigned compute node name
-        4. Launch a new window and connect directly to the compute node using Remote-SSH

-    === "Casper"
-        Casper does not require any modifications to your local SSH configuration file.

-        1. Connect to a Casper login node using Remote-SSH
-        2. From the Terminal, launch an interactive job using `qsub -I`
-        3. Identify the assigned compute node name
-        4. Launch a new window and connect directly to the compute node using Remote-SSH

 ## Additional Resources
 Microsoft provides [comprehensive documentation](https://code.visualstudio.com/docs) on how to modify the GUI, add shortcuts, integrate external technologies into VS Code, and more.